What is Kakebo?

 Kakebo helps you identify waste, and find significant areas to make adjustments.
-This means spending consistent time on planning finances and following up on results.
-The Japanese super-housewives tally up every single receipt and enter it into the Kakebo.
+This means spending consistent time planning your finances and following up on results.
+In fact, the Japanese super-housewives tally up every single receipt and enter it into the Kakebo.

 Expenses are typically broken out into four categories:

 - Culture: books, music, shows, movies, magazines

 - Extra: irregular events such as gifts, repairs, furniture

 3 Simple Steps in the Kakebo Budget Process

 1. Start of Each Month – Record what your expected income and known expenses will be.
 Decide how much you want to save for the month, based on how much money is left over after paying for necessary household expenses.

 Use my free worksheet to try it out.
 In a modern fashion, my worksheet includes more than the four categories traditionally used in Kakebo.